az-cat/az-hpcapps/README.md

 }
 ```

-# Run application benchmarks
+# Run application

-To run benchmarks for a specific HPC application, do the following:
+To run a specific HPC application, do the following:

 1. Build an image for that application by running the following script,
     replacing \<app-name\> with the value documented in the table below: